 # Working Papers

-+ **How Does Competition Affect Innovation?
-Evidence from U.S. Antitrust Cases**.
++ **How Does Price Competition Affect Innovation?
+Evidence from US Antitrust Cases**.

-This paper examines how market competition affects the intensity and breadth of innovation.
-I assembled a unique dataset comprising all 461 prosecuted collusion cases in the U.S. from 1975-2016, where I match 1,818 collusive firms to firm-level data on innovation.
-Empirical results from a difference-in-difference methodology show a negative causal relationship between price competition and innovation.
-When collusion suppressed price competition, colluding firms increased patent filings by 48% and top-quality patents by 33%.
-A significant portion of these patents are attributable to fundamental innovation activities as innovation inputs measured by R&D investment and patenting inventors increased in tandem by 18% and 57%, respectively.
-Furthermore, firms broadened the scope of innovation by exploring new technological areas; the number of patented technology classes increased by 30%.
-When competition was restored by collusion breakdown, the increased and broadened innovation activities reverted to their previous levels.
+This paper examines how price competition in the product market affects the intensity and breadth of innovation.
+I assemble a unique data set comprising all 461 prosecuted collusion cases in the United States from 1975 through 2016, where I match 1,818 collusive firms to firm-level data on innovation.
+Empirical results from a difference-in-differences methodology show a negative causal relationship between price competition and innovation.
+When collusion suppressed price competition, colluded firms increased patent filings by 20.5 percent and top-quality patents by 16 percent.
+A significant portion of these patents are attributable to fundamental innovation activities since innovation inputs—R&D investment and the number of unique patenting inventors—increased in tandem by 15.2 percent and 22.9 percent, respectively.
+Furthermore, firms broadened their scope of innovation by exploring new technological areas; the number of patented technology classes increased by 11.9 percent.
+When competition was restored by collusion breakup, the increased and broadened innovation activities reverted to their previous levels.
 The effects were greater for collusion that was stronger and in fast-growing industries.
-I shed light on financial constraints and industry growth rate as key economic mechanisms behind the trade-off between price competition and innovation growth.
+I shed light on market profitability and firm financial constraints as key economic mechanisms driving the trade-off between price competition and innovation growth.

 *Revise and Resubmit* (2st round).
 2022.
 Kang, H. & Eklund, J.